 Church of St. Moritz

 Nearby is the Church of St. Moritz, one of the largest Gothic structures in the Czech Republic.
 It was built for Bruno von Schauenburg, the Bishop of Olomouc and founder of the town.
-He ended up being buried here.
+He has a fine-looking tomb there.

-This church and the nearby Church of St. John the Baptist share a secret: Hidden within their walls is a passageway which leads all the way to the chateau.
-The bishop had it built so he could celebrate mass without having to go outside.
-Was his goal to keep his feet dry or to avoid the parishioners?
+This church and the nearby Church of St. John the Baptist share a secret: Hidden within their walls is a passageway that leads all the way to the chateau.
+They say the bishop had it built so he could celebrate mass without having to go outside in bad weather.

 Černý Orel Brewery